 Zcash's zero-knowledge proofs rely on a set of public parameters which allow users to construct and verify private transactions.
 Due to cryptographic limitations, these parameters must be generated in a setup phase: some random numbers are sampled (which we refer to as the "toxic waste") which are then used to construct the parameters.

 After the setup phase, the toxic waste must be destroyed to prevent counterfeiting of Zcash.
 (Note that user privacy is still protected even if the setup phase fails or the toxic waste is not destroyed.)

-In order to ensure the toxic waste does not come into existence, our team designed a multi-party computation (MPC) protocol which allows multiple independent parties to collaboratively construct the parameters.
-This protocol has the property that, in order to compromise the final parameters, all of the participants would have to be compromised or dishonest.
+In order to ensure the toxic waste does not come into existence, our team designed multi-party computation (MPC) protocols which allow multiple independent parties to collaboratively construct the parameters.
+These protocols have the property that, in order to compromise the final parameters, all of the participants would have to be compromised or dishonest.

-Zcash's public parameters were generated using this protocol in a ceremony that took place on October 21-23.
+Zcash's first set of public parameters were generated in a ceremony that took place on October 21-23.
 The ceremony involved six participants, each in their own location, each with their own hardware:

 - Andrew Miller